-PHYSICIAN OR PRACTITIONER MEDICAL CERTIFICATION FAMILY MEMBER-SERIOUS HEALTH CONDITION
+PHYSICIAN OR PRACTITIONER MEDICAL CERTIFICATION FAMILMHVIEMSIR-SERIOUS HEALTH CONDITION

-1. Emplo yee's Name: Patient's Name: 3.
+1. Employee'sName: 2. · Patient's Name:, 3.
 Does the employee's child, parent, or spouse have an illness, injury, impairment, or physical or mental condition which constitutes a "serious health condition."
 A "serious health condition" is described on the attached sheet.
 Does the patient's condition qualify under any of the categories described?
 If so, please check the applicable category.
-(1) (2) (3) (4) (5) (6), or None of the above: 4. need for treatment commenced: 5. al condition or need for treatment: 6.
-Regimen of treatment to be prescribed (indicate number of visits, general nature and d including referral to other provider of health services.
-Include schedule of visits or treatmecessary for the employee to be off work on an intermittent basis or to work less than the schedule of hours per day or days per week): rovider of health services.
-Include schedule of visits or treatment if it is medically to be off work on an intermittent basis or to work less than the employee's normal.
-A. By Physician or Pr actitioner: B. By other provider o of health services, if referred by Physician or Practitioner: Ch eck Yes s or No in the space below, as appropriate.
+(1) (2) (3) (4) (5) (6) , or None of the above: 4.
+Date r nedical condition or need for treatment commenced: 5.
+6. Regimen of treatment to be prescribed (indicate number of visits, general nature and duration of including referral to other provider of health services.
+Include schedule of visits or treatment if it is necessary for the employee to be off work on an intermittent basis or to work less than the employee schedule of hours per day or days per week): A A By Physician or Practitioner: B. By other provider of health services, if referred by Physician or Practitioner: Ch ieck Yes or No in the space below, as appropriate.
 7. Yes No Is inpatient hospitalization of the family member (patient) required?
 8. Yes No Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety or transportation?
 9. Yes No After review of the employee's signed statement (See Item 11 below), is the employee's presence necessary or would it be beneficial for the care of the patient?
 (This may include psychological comfort and/or the arranging for third-party care for the family member.)
-10. Estima ate the period of time care is needed or the employee's presence would be beneficial: TO BE COMPLETED BY THE EMPLOYEE REQUESTING FAMILY LEAVE.
-11. or she will provide and an ule if leave is to be ta ded to care for a seriously ill family member, the employee shall state the care he estimate of the time period during which this care will be provided, including a sken intermittently on a reduced leave schedule:
+10 .
+Estima ate the period of tim e care is needed or the employee's presence would be beneficial: ITEM 11 TO BE COMPLETED BY THE §M'.PHQX§§ REQUESTING FAMILY LEAVE.
+11 or she will provide and a eded to care for a seriously iU family member, the employee shall state the care hean estimate of the time period during which this care will be provided, including a taken intermittently on a reduced leave schedule: